civil-space/coding-challenge-frontend/README.md

 ## Requirements

-- When users navigate to the `/articles` route, a list of article should be displayed matching the designs (ignore the search bar and sorting options unless you're completing the relevant bonus objectives)
+- When users navigate to the `/articles` route, a list of article should be displayed matching the designs
 - Articles should be fetched from Rails using GET `/api/articles` endpoint
 - Each article should display the title, introduction, image, author, and the date the article was created
-- When articles are clicked (Read More), a new tab should be opened displaying the `body` of the article
+- When articles are clicked (Read More), a new tab should be opened displaying the `body` of the article.
+Use `/api/articles/:id` to get article data
 - Build your components using modern React, including 'hooks' based components
 - Make the articles searchable by title - you can pass `title` query parameter to the `/api/articles` endpoint
 - Make the articles sortable by various criteria like created date or title